-0621B: Proposer believes that the proposed utilisation of a new Reference Price Methodology which redistributes National Grid’s costs on a geographic basis, weighted by capacity will enhance this objective compared to the current application of a Long Run Marginal Cost Methodology (LRMC) only when an NTS Optional Charge is employed.
+0621B: The Proposer believes that the proposed utilisation of a new Reference Price Methodology which redistributes National Grid’s costs on a geographic basis, weighted by capacity will enhance this objective compared to the current application of a Long Run Marginal Cost Methodology (LRMC) only when an NTS Optional Charge is employed.

 However, there are unintended consequences which affect the distribution of charges to NTS customers and to the end consumer.
 For example, regardless of which FCC is chosen, the RPM does not demonstrate Cost Reflectivity for Exit points that are physically close to Entry points.
 This lack of cost reflectivity is a concern given the material impact on these customers.
 This concern can be partly mitigated by continued use of the NTS Optional Charge.
 Without an NTS Optional charge the CWD and postage stamp methodologies will not further cost reflectivity compared with the LRMC methodology.

-The CWD methodology also generate high charges for exit and entry in the North of GB where there is spare capacity, but has relatively lower charges for exit in the South and South West of GB where there is less spare capacity.
+The CWD methodology also generates high charges for exit and entry in the North of GB where there is spare capacity, but has relatively lower charges for exit in the South and South West of GB where there is less spare capacity.
 This lack of cost reflectivity may result in inefficient investment and customers will incur additional costs because it signals connection where additional investment would be required and dis-incentivises connection where spare capacity exists.

 A postage stamp capacity based methodology will not reflect costs either with its uniform charge, irrespective of capacity constraints.
-Use of a Postage Stamp methodology at this time would be too extreme a departure from the current LRMC given the need for an element of locational signal at exit, points given current PARCA requests and future coal powered generator replacement.
+Use of a Postage Stamp methodology at this time would be too extreme a departure from the current LRMC given the need for a) an element of locational signal at exit, b) points given current PARCA requests and c) future coal powered generator replacement.

 A hybrid CWD methodology which seeks to retain an element of flow based charges will be more cost reflective and have a less distortive effect than a pure capacity based recovery regime which exacerbates the unintended consequences described above and in Relevant Objectives aa) (I) and c).

 0621C: The Capacity Weighted Distance (CWD) basis for allocating costs and setting reference prices is expected to provide a platform for more stable and predictable capacity reserve prices compared with the current Long Run Marginal Cost methodology.
 Some shortcomings with the CWD approach have been identified, in particular the production of some relatively high exit capacity prices close to some entry points.
-However, the inclusion of optional charging (or short-haul) arrangements in this proposal provide a means of correcting such anomalies and provide a more intuitively correct outcome when considering the cost-reflectivity of the charges.
+However, the inclusion of optional charging (or ‘shorthaul’) arrangements in this 0621C proposal provide a means of correcting such anomalies and provide a more intuitively correct outcome when considering the cost-reflectivity of the charges.

 The current Long Run Marginal Cost (LRMC) reference price methodology was designed to provide economic signals on where it would be economic for customers to acquire capacity on the NTS, i.e. it provided locational price signals.
 This approach was relevant during the period when the network was expected to expand so that informed and efficient network usage would be encouraged.
 Today, however, expansion of the network is likely to be limited and gas demand has been following a generally downward trend in most recent years.
 Therefore, an LRMC approach is not best suited to the current usage and requirements of the NTS and will not provide such a relevant, cost-reflective approach to charging as it has in the past.